 Welcome to best vein care.
-We pride our-self by practicing evidence based preventive medicine and our health screening program is based on guidelines from united states preventive services task force, American Heart Association and American College of Cardiology.
+We pride our-self by practicing evidence-based preventive medicine and our health screening program is based on the guidelines from united states preventive services task force, American Heart Association and American College of Cardiology.
 All screening services might not be covered by your health insurances.

 Simple measurement of blood pressures the arms and legs testing for PVD (Peripheral Vascular Disease) or PAD (Peripheral Arterial Disease).
 PAD progresses over time depending on the area of circulation effected and one’s health and family history.
 For many, the outward indications will not appear until the artery has narrowed by 70 percent.
 Commonly, PAD may affect the legs by causing symptoms of leg discomfort in the calf, the thigh, or the buttock during walking.
 This pain is called intermittent claudication.
 PAD when advanced, can cause skin ulcers on the feet or legs or pain at rest in the legs and feet.

 An ECG – EKG is the best way to measure and diagnose abnormal rhythms of the heart, particularly abnormal rhythms caused by damage to the conductive tissue that carries electrical signals, or abnormal rhythms caused by electrolyte imbalances.
 After a heart attack or MI (Myocardial Infarction).
 EKG can also identify if the heart muscle has been damaged in specific areas.
 The ECG cannot reliably measure the pumping ability of the heart, for which ultrasound-based Echo-cardiogram– ECHO tests are used.